-Vehicle is controlled by the driver, but some driving assist features may be included in the vehicle design.
+Vehicle is controlled by the driver, but some driving assist features may be

 Vehicle has combined automated functions, like acceleration and steering. but the driver must remain engaged with the driving task and monitor the environment at all times.

 Driver is a necessity, but is not required to monitor the environment.
 The driver must be ready to take control of the vehicle at all times with notice.